Using ManifoldJS to create extension AppX packages

 - Replace the placeholder icons in the Assets folder with icons for your extension with the same sizes (150x150, 50x50, 44x44) and names.
 See the Design guide for information about where these icons are used.

 - If your extension is localized, follow the entire Localizing Microsoft Edge extensions guide.
-If it isn't localized, only read the Localizing name and description in the Windows Store section.
+If it isn't localized, only read the Localizing name and description in the Microsoft Store section.

 Once your appxmanifest.xml file is sorted out, run the following command to create your package: